Cognigy/Documentation/docs/en/docs/insights/step-explorer.md

   <figcaption>Details to the "Handover request" step</figcaption>
 </figure>

-- You can select any step as "**Starting Step**" in the local filter settings.
+- You can select any step as **Starting Step** in the local filter settings.
 The Step Explorer will then visualize the analysis beginning at that step.

-- You can change the conversation's "**Forward**" direction to a "**Backward**" direction.
+- You can change the conversation's **Forward** direction to a **Backward** direction.
 The Step Explorer will then display the analysis starting on the left side with the end of a conversation.

 <figure>
   <img class="image-center" src="{{config.site_url}}insights/images/7d637e4-Step_Explorer_direction_backward_n3.png" width="100%" />